pacman82/odbc-api/Contributing.md

 ### Visual Studio Code

-Should you use Visual Studio Code with the Remote Developmont extension, it will pick up the `.devcontainer` configuration and everything should be setup for you.
+Should you use Visual Studio Code with the Remote Development extension, it will pick up the `.devcontainer` configuration and everything should be setup for you.

 ### Not Visual Studio Code